Guillaume-Fray/Robotic_Arm_Pointing_Simulation/README.md

 # Robotic_Arm_Pointing_Simulation
-Train a robotic arm to point towards an object using Inverse Kinematics in a 3D-Simulation.
+Train a robotic arm to point towards an object using Inverse Kinematics.